rasikasrimal/Heartlytics/docs/ui-theming.md

 The selection is stored in `localStorage` and a long-lived `theme` cookie so the server can render pages in the correct theme without a flash of incorrect colors.
+The refreshed Settings screen showcases these themes with a shaded avatar overlay and cards that adapt cleanly between modes.

 ## Usage